Epstein’s Socialite Ex Eva Andersson-Dubin Denies Having Orgies With Teen Girls

-Eva Andersson-Dubin, a former girlfriend of Jeffrey Epstein who was among his most loyal confidantes, testified in Ghislaine Maxwell’s sex-trafficking trial on Friday and said she doesn’t recall ever meeting a victim referred to as “Jane.”
+Eva Andersson-Dubin, a former girlfriend of Jeffrey Epstein who was among his most loyal confidantes, testified in Ghislaine Maxwell’s sex-trafficking trial on Friday that she does not recall ever meeting a victim referred to as “Jane.”

 Dubin confirmed that after she married her billionaire husband, Glenn, in 1994 and had children, her family regularly flew on Epstein’s private planes and visited his home in Palm Beach.
 Under questioning from Maxwell’s attorney Jeff Pagliuca, Dubin said her children loved Epstein, whom they called “Uncle F,” and that the financier adored them, too.

-The defense lawyer also asked whether Dubin had ever observed inappropriate conduct between Epstein and teenage girls between 1994 and 2004, and Dubin answered, “I did not.”
+The defense lawyer also asked whether Dubin had ever observed inappropriate conduct between Epstein and teenage girls between 1994 and 2004.
+Dubin answered, “I did not.”

 Pagliuca showed Dubin a photo of “Jane,” who testified at trial that someone named “Eva” joined group sex encounters with her when she was underage.
 After looking at the picture, Dubin said, “I don’t recall ever meeting this person.”